- The tell-tale sign of Ventricular Bigeminy is a Premature Ventricular Contraction (PVC) on every second beat of your heart rhythm.

 - If you show signs of Ventricular Bigeminy, contact your healthcare provider immediately to rule out the presence of harmful underlying conditions.

-Got other questions on Trigeminy?
-Check out the complete set of Qaly guides on Bigeminy and Trigeminy:
+Got other questions on Ventricular Bigeminy?
+See the Qaly guides on Ventricular Bigeminy:

 Hello, heart hero.
 In your quest to identify that irregular heart rhythm you just felt, you may have come across the terms Atrial Bigeminy or Ventricular Bigeminy.
 With your trusty watch ECG now in hand, you may be wondering, "What does Ventricular Bigeminy look like on my watch ECG?"
 In this guide, we'll help you see Ventricular Bigeminy on your watch ECG.
 Let's dive in.